4.3 Data Analysis to Inform Management

 From metric to management recommendation

 A useful RHIA analysis does not stop at the chart.
 It explains what changed, how reliable the data is, what may have caused the change, and what action should follow.
-If incomplete record aging increased after a new EHR template went live, management may need workflow support or template revision.
-If a quality rate decreased but validation shows a source-field mapping error, management should correct data flow before launching a clinical improvement project.
+If incomplete-record aging jumped after a new EHR template went live, management may need workflow support or a template revision.
+If a quality rate dropped but validation reveals a source-field mapping error, management should correct the data flow before launching a clinical improvement project.

-Analysis should include denominators and rates.
-A department with 100 deficiencies may look worse than a department with 20, but if the first department has thousands of encounters and the second has a small volume, the rate may tell a different story.
-Trend also matters.
-A single month may reflect a holiday, staffing change, system downtime, or reporting period issue.
-Management needs context to avoid overreacting.
+Analysis should use denominators and rates, not raw counts.
+A department with 100 deficiencies may look worse than one with 20, but if the first has thousands of encounters and the second has a small volume, the rate tells the opposite story.
+Trend matters too: a single month may reflect a holiday, a staffing change, a system downtime, or a reporting-period boundary.
+A simple worked example: 120 incomplete charts on 4,000 discharges is a 3.0% rate; 30 incomplete on 600 discharges is 5.0%, the worse performer despite the smaller raw number.

 Communication standards for leaders

-- State the management question the analysis is answering.
+- State the management question the analysis answers.

 - Define each measure, numerator, denominator, time period, and source.